 Before the 1850s in Ireland, there were 2 types of Water Spaniel – the North Country and the South Country.
 The breeds were crossed, and by 1859 the Irish Water Spaniel had come into being.
 The breed proved very popular for it’s abilities and gentle nature, and in the 1870s several dogs were exported to the USA.

 The Irish Water Spaniel was one of the first breeds to be registered at the AKC in 1878, and was officially recognized when the AKC was properly founded in 1884.

 Papillon (Continental Toy Spaniel)

 Originally bred to be companions and lapdogs for noblewomen in Europe, the Papillon was developed by crossing existing toy dogs with Spaniels.

 The Papillon is a small breed that is well known for its known for its affectionate and energetic personality.
 These dogs are always looking for something to do, so they make for playful company.
 They are very social and are excited when they get to meet new faces.
 This energetic dog makes for a lively and fun pet.

 According to the American Kennel Club, the Phalene is a Papillon, but with different ears.
-It is referred to as a "Phalene Type" of Papillon.
-We list it separately here because the FCI regard it as a separate breed, however the links here go to our Papillon page.
+It is referred to as a “Phalene Type” of Papillon.
+We list it separately here because the FCI regard them as separate breeds, however the links here go to our Papillon page.